yougaaa906/web3-e2e-auditor/README.md

 ### 2. On-chain Balance Verification
 Validating a "Transaction Submitted" UI toast is insufficient for financial integrity.
 * **Solution:** Integration with `ethers.js` and Sepolia RPC nodes.
-After broadcasting a transaction, the framework polls the RPC node for the transaction receipt and uses `BigInt` to calculate the delta of asset changes (BalanceBefore - BalanceAfter - ActualGas), ensuring 1:1 financial accuracy.
+After broadcasting a transaction, the framework polls the RPC node for the transaction receipt and uses `BigInt` to calculate the delta of asset changes (BalanceBefore - BalanceAfter - ActualGas), ensuring precise balance reconciliation.

 ### 3. Extension State Management
 MetaMask LevelDB caches often trigger read-write lock conflicts during concurrent testing.